sehaj97/Hospital-Management-System/README.md

 ## Installation
 ### If you want to run locally
 1. Clone repository to your local machine.
 2. Run 'npm install' in your command line.
-3. Ensure you have the node_modules folder.
-4. Run 'npm start'.
+3. Run 'npm start'.

 ## Usage